Rejuvelac (fermented beverage)

 Notes

-- Wheat berries can be substituted with other grains including rye, brown rice, millet, and quinoa.
+• Wheat or rye berries are very common for making rejuvelac.
+Can also use brown rice, millet, or quinoa.
 Each grain has it’s own unique flavor profile.

 Tips

-- The key to sprouting is to have good air circulation.
-During the sprouting process, it’s important for the seeds to stay moist.
-They can’t dry out nor can they be saturated.
-The types of seeds used and the room temperature will also be a factor on how quickly the moisture evaporates and how fast the seeds will sprout.
+• The key to sprouting is to have good air circulation around the grains.
+It’s important for the seeds to stay moist.
+They can’t dry out nor can they be water logged.
+The types of seeds used and room temperature will also be a factor on how quickly the moisture evaporates and how fast the seeds will sprout.

-- A few minutes after straining, water will puddle to the bottom of the sieve.
-To prevent the seeds at the bottom of the sieve from getting water logged, blot the sieve on a clean tea towel, then place the sieve back over the bowl.
+• When straining, water will puddle to the bottom of the sieve.
+To prevent the seeds at the bottom of the sieve from getting water logged, I blot the sieve on a clean absorbent tea towel as a safty measure, then place the sieve back over the bowl.

-- If you know you won’t be able to check on the sprouts for more than 5-6 hours, then cover them with a clean tea towel or loosely cover the sieve with a plastic wrap.
-This will help to stop them from drying out.
+• If you know you won’t be able to check on the sprouts for more than 5-6 hours, I cover them with a clean tea towel or loosely cover the sieve with a plastic wrap.
+This will slow down the moisture from evaporating and the seeds from drying out.